History of the horse in the Indian subcontinent: Vedic period

 Sites such as the BMAC complex are at least as poor in horse remains as the Harappan sites.
 The earliest undisputed finds of horse remains in South Asia are from the Gandhara grave culture, also known as the Swat culture (c.
-1400-800 BCE), related to the Indo-Aryans and coinciding with their arrival in India.
+1400–800 BCE), related to the Indo-Aryans and coinciding with their arrival in India.
 Swat valley grave DNA analysis provides evidence of "connections between [Central Asian] Steppe population and early Vedic culture in India".

-Horses were of significant importance for the lifestyle of the Indo-Europeans.
-Ashva, a Sanskrit word for a horse, is one of the significant animals finding references in the Vedas and several Hindu scriptures, and many personal names in the Rig Veda are also centered on horses.
-Derived from asva, its cognates are found in Indo-European languages like Sanskrit, Avestan, Latin and Greek.
+Horses were important in the lifestyle of the Indo-Europeans.
+Ashva, a Sanskrit word for a horse, is one of the significant animals referred to in the Vedas and several other Hindu scriptures, and many personal names in the Rigveda are also centered on horses.
+Derived from asva, its cognates are found in Indo-European languages like Sanskrit, Avestan, Latin and Greek (such as hippos and equus).
 There are repeated references to the horse in the Vedas (c.
-1500-500 BC).
-In particular the Rigveda has many equestrian scenes, often associated with chariots.
+1500–500 BCE).
+In particular, the Rigveda has many equestrian scenes, often associated with chariots.
 The Ashvamedha or horse sacrifice is a notable ritual of the Yajurveda.

-The difficulty of breeding large numbers of horses in the Indian climate meant they needed to be imported in large numbers, usually from Central Asia, but also elsewhere.
+As horses were difficult to breed in the Indian climate, they were imported in large numbers, usually from Central Asia, but also from elsewhere.
 Horse traders are already mentioned in Atharvaveda 2.30.29.
 A painting at Ajanta shows horses and elephants that are transported by ship.
-Trautmann (1982) thus remarked the supply and import of horses has "always" been a preoccupation of the Indians and "it is a structure of its history, then, that India has always been dependent upon western and central Asia for horses."
+Trautmann (1982) thus remarked that the supply and import of horses has "always" been a preoccupation of the Indians, and "it is a structure of its history, then, that India has always been dependent upon western and central Asia for horses."